Dog Owner Regrets Skipping Pet's Potty Break Before Shopping, Pupper Does It In IKEA

 Practical Solutions for Pet Outings

-To enhance the experience of taking pets on outings, Dr. Barbara Smuts from the University of Michigan advocates for structured pre-outing preparations.
-Setting aside time for a thorough walk or play session can help reduce anxiety in pets, making them less likely to relieve themselves unexpectedly in public spaces.
+To enhance the experience of taking pets on outings, setting aside time for a thorough walk or play session can help reduce anxiety in pets, making them less likely to relieve themselves unexpectedly in public spaces.

 Additionally, practicing positive reinforcement training can help pets learn to alert their owners when they need to go outside.
 This proactive approach not only improves the pet's behavior but also fosters a stronger bond between pet and owner, reducing the likelihood of stressful incidents.